 A note about E-Verify

-E-Verify is a free Internet-based system that allows an employer, using information reported on an employee's Form I-9, to determine the eligibility of that employee to work in the United States.
-While participation in E-Verify is voluntary for most businesses, some companies may be required by state law or federal regulation to use E-Verify.
-The program is mandatory for employers with certain federal contracts or subcontracts.
+E-Verify is a free Internet-based system that allows an employer, using information reported on an employee's Form I-9, to determine the eligibility of that employee to work in the U.S. While participation in E-Verify is voluntary for most businesses, some companies may be required by state or federal law to use E-Verify.
+For example, the program is mandatory for employers with certain federal contracts or subcontracts.
 Note that E-Verify does not replace the legal requirement to complete and retain Form I-9, and employers participating in E-Verify are required to post special notices in the workplace.

 More information on completing Form I-9

 I-9 Central is an online resource dedicated to Form I-9, which provides information about employer and employee rights and responsibilities, step-by-step instructions for completing the form, and information on acceptable documents for establishing identity and employment authorization.
 It also includes frequently asked questions and answers about the Form I-9 process.

 HR360 is the award-winning online HR library featuring easy-to-understand guidance on federal and state labor laws and Health Care Reform, along with interactive HR tools and hundreds of forms and posters.
 HR360 also features step-by-step guidance in key HR areas such as hiring, performance reviews, disciplining, and termination.
 Reviewed and maintained by a team of attorneys, HR360 helps employers nationwide successfully manage their employees while complying with changing employment laws.

 The content herein is provided for general information purposes only, and does not constitute legal, tax, or other advice or opinions on any matters.
 This information has been taken from sources which we believe to be reliable, but there is no guarantee as to its accuracy.